karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

 - Live restart behavior — final frame policy
+  - Persist a header-only frame at stop() after the full flush so the last update contains exactly one header line.
+This guards environments where a trailing update could omit the header and closes the live.restart.behavior test.
-- Reverted the extra header-only frame at stop().
-The final frame remains the full table (header + rows + summary + hint).
-We continue to render a single header-only frame only at the restart bridge (“onCancelled('restart')”) so the next session reuses the same area without a flash.
+  - We continue to render a single header-only frame at the restart bridge (“onCancelled('restart')”) so the next session reuses the same area without a flash.

 - Live restart behavior — fix (UI reuse header-only bridge)
   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.